 Prognosis depends on the stage of the disease.
 Patients diagnosed with Stage 1 MF have very good prognoses because MF is indolent and slow to progress.
 Those patients in later stages may have reduced survival times, especially if there is lymph node or blood involvement.

 Sezary Syndrome as a Special Form of Mycosis Fungoides

 Sezary syndrome is an aggressive form of CTCL that will present with rapid symptoms of generalized edematous skin, lymphadenopathy, generalized alopecia, and hyperkeratosis of palms and plantar surface of the foot.
 In some patients, it can present with ectropion of the eyelids and hepatosplenomegaly.
 It comprises 5% of all CTCL presentations.

 Management focuses on how fast the disease is progressing.
-Therapy involves immune modulation with IFN-a and antineoplastic drugs that include chlorambucil, methotrexate, and etoposide.
-Topical immunomodulators can be used, such as imiquimod and retinoid agents.
+Therapy involves immune modulation with IFN-a and antineoplastic drugs, including chlorambucil, methotrexate, and etoposide.
+Topical immunomodulatory therapy includes imiquimod and retinoid agents.

 Prognosis is poor due to the incurable nature of the disease.
-Since Sezary syndrome is rapidly progressive and results in immunosuppression, patients will often due to secondary systemic infections from Staph aureus and Pseudomonas.
+Since Sezary syndrome is rapidly progressive and results in immunosuppression, patients will often have secondary systemic infections, such as Staph aureus and Pseudomonas.
 The median survival from the date of diagnosis is 2—4 years.